 Diet is the first one on the list of natural options for gastroparesis treatment.
 Eating small portions more frequently is often helpful in patients with manageable gastroparesis.
 Processed foods, typical allergens, high-sugar doses must be avoided.
-For those with severe conditions, a special gastroparesis diet made up of IV liquid food mixture may be prescribed.
+For those with severe conditions, a special gastroparesis diet made up of an IV liquid food mixture may be prescribed.
 This concoction may be supplied through a tube in the chest.
 SInce clinical malnutrition and vitamin deficiencies are common among gastroparesis patients, maintaining a healthy diet is crucial.

 2. Lifestyle Change

-Another example of non-pharmaclogical gastroparesis treatment is lifestyle modification which includes the discontinuation of smoking and alcohol use, stress management and relaxation, and regular exercise.
+Another example of non-pharmacological gastroparesis treatment is lifestyle modification, which includes discontinuing smoking and alcohol use, stress management and relaxation, and regular exercise.
 For natural help with stress management, try Premier Max B-ND.

-Prokinetics are extremely effective in stimulating gastric emptying.
-Ginger and ginseng have been found to be potent in addressing symptoms like GERD, heartburn, gas and bloating, nausea and vomiting, and stomach pain – all classic signs of gastroparesis.
+Prokinetics are highly effective in stimulating gastric emptying.
+Ginger and ginseng are potent in addressing symptoms like GERD, heartburn, gas and bloating, nausea and vomiting, and stomach pain – all classic signs of gastroparesis.

 4. Vitamin D

-Nutritional abnormalities are common among gastroparetic patients.
-Since they cannot ingest food and digest well, they maybe deficient in vitamins and minerals.
-Studies show that there is a close relationship between Vitamin D levels and delayed gastric emptying.
+Nutritional abnormalities are common among gastroparesis patients.
+Since they cannot ingest food and digest well, they may be deficient in vitamins and minerals.
+Studies show a close relationship between Vitamin D levels and delayed gastric emptying.
 This was tested among Parkinson’s patients and normal subjects.
-It was found out that people with low vitamin D levels have a higher risk of developing gastroparesis or suffering from related GI conditions.
-For your daily dose of Vitamin D, you may try Vitamin D3+K2 Nordic Naturals 60 Gummies.
+It was found that people with low vitamin D levels have a higher risk of developing gastroparesis or suffering from related GI conditions.
+For your daily dose of Vitamin D, you may try Vitamin D3+K2 Nordic Naturals 60 Gummies (available on Amazon).
 This gives you your recommended need for Vitamin D3 with a little K2 on the side.

-Whether the gastroparesis is a condition caused by Diabetic Autonomic Neuropathy, vagus nerve damage or other idiopathic causes, acupuncture can help.
-This means that in both diabetic and non-diabetic patients, regular acupuncture treatments can help improve quality of life, and easing the symptoms of gastroparesis.
+Whether gastroparesis is a condition caused by Diabetic Autonomic Neuropathy, vagus nerve damage, or other idiopathic causes, acupuncture can help.
+It means that in both diabetic and non-diabetic patients, regular acupuncture treatments can help improve quality of life and ease the symptoms of gastroparesis.

-Massage for the whole body is not only relaxing but also moves the chi or energy which in turn can help to move everything else.
-But massage that is focused on the abdomen, intestines in particular, is something that you can do yourself.
-Start at the bottom right corner with gentle small circles and move up the ascending colon to about waist height and follow the transverse colon over to your left side, continuing down the ascending colon on the right.
+Massage for the whole body is not only relaxing but also moves the chi or energy, which in turn can help to move everything else.
+But massage that is focused on the abdomen, intestines, in particular, is something that you can do yourself.
+Start at the bottom right corner with gentle small circles, move up the ascending colon to about waist height, and follow the transverse colon over to your left side, continuing down the ascending colon on the right.
 Repeat with deeper pressure.
 Even gentle large circles over this same area from bottom right to left can be helpful.

 7. Castor Oil Packs

-Though it seems counter-intuitive to want anyone or anything touch an aching stomach, many swear by the effectiveness of castor oil as natural treatment for gastroparesis.
-Castor oil may be used as massage oil by licensed therapists.
-Heating the oil is optional, but it makes it more relaxing and allows for deeper penetration.
-Another option is to use cold pressed castor oil packs.
-We have dedicated a full page with a detailed instruction on how to use castor oil packs for gastroparesis, gallbladder pain, menstrual cramps, and many other conditions.
+Though it seems counter-intuitive to want anyone or anything to touch an aching stomach, many swear by the effectiveness of castor oil as a natural treatment for gastroparesis.
+Castor oil may be used as a massage oil by licensed therapists.
+Heating the oil is optional, but it is more relaxing and allows for deeper penetration.
+Another option is to use cold-pressed castor oil packs.
+We have dedicated an entire page with detailed instructions on using castor oil packs for gastroparesis, gallbladder pain, menstrual cramps, and many other conditions.

 9. Natural Anti-emetics

-For nausea and vomiting, we recommend FOS Formula or Orthophosphoric Acid.
-A dropperful of this tincture mixed with water or apple juice can help provide relief wherever you are.
+For nausea and vomiting, we recommend Phos Formula or Orthophosphoric Acid.
+A dropper full of this tincture mixed with water or apple juice can help provide relief wherever you are.

 10. Digestive Aids for Absorption

-In the meantime, helping your body to digest as quickly and efficiently as possible under the circumstances in whatever ways possible are to be employed.
-Betaine HCl, Bile Salts Booster and Digestive Enzymes are essential.
+In the meantime, helping your body digest as quickly and efficiently as possible under the circumstances in whatever ways possible are to be employed.
+Betaine HCl, Bile Salts Booster, and Digestive Enzymes are essential.

 Camilleri, M., Parkman, H. P., Shafi, M. A., Abell, T. L., & Gerson, L. (2013).
 Clinical guideline: management of gastroparesis.
 The American journal of gastroenterology, 108(1), 18.